nicholaspatrickhill/PepperApp/README.md

 ### DESCRIPTION
 PepperApp helps users manage information about hot peppers and their Scoville Heat Unit ratings, making it easy to recall, update and maintain this data.
+The Scoville scale is a tool for measuring the spiciness or pungency of hot peppers.
+The scale measures the amount of capsaicin in a pepper and assigns it a number rating in Scoville Heat Units (SHUs).
-Hot pepper enthusiasts and hot sauce artisans may find it useful for storing and updating information about their favorite peppers or for discovering new varities to try in their recipes.
+Hot pepper enthusiasts and hot sauce artisans may find PepperApp useful for storing and updating information about their favorite peppers or for discovering new varities to try in their recipes.

 ### ARCHITECTURE
 PepperApp uses Entity Framework to manage connections to a SQLite database.